omega8cc/boa/docs/SQLCLEAN.md

 ## Safety guards

-The tool refuses to start while any Ægir/Provision task is running or a BOA action holds `/run/boa_run.pid` / `/run/boa_wait.pid`, re-checks that interlock before every drop, takes a lock against concurrent runs, and verifies the MySQL endpoint is this box's own server before classifying anything.
+The tool refuses to start while any Ægir/Provision task is running, a BOA action holds `/run/boa_run.pid` / `/run/boa_wait.pid` / `/run/octopus_install_run.pid`, or a live install/upgrade pass is detected by process (the chained install's legs and the wrapper binaries, matched with anchored patterns).
+Before every individual drop it re-checks the lock pids and the Ægir/Provision guard (the process sweep runs at entry only, so a transient match mid-loop cannot strand auto mode on a drifted manifest).
+It also takes a lock against concurrent runs and verifies the MySQL endpoint is this box's own server before classifying anything.

 Anything that exists but cannot be resolved — an unreadable site drushrc, an instance whose system user has a home but no `.drush`, a hostmaster alias